Friday, March 15, 2013

 I smiled back, popped my last French fry into my mouth and looked over at you, wondering if you had any idea at all that up until a few days before, I had been fighting those feelings off as hard as I could, not wanting to change or threaten a genuinely good friendship with these stupid emotions.

-But then you had danced with me at that birthday dinner-dance we had attended.
+But then, you had danced with me at that fancy birthday party we attended together.
 Slow-danced, of all things!
 I let my mind replay that moment when you walked over to where I was standing, goofing around with my friends, took my hand and led me to the dance floor, choosing to ignore all the hooting and teasing of our friends (who thought they knew better than to think we were really still just best friends) all around us.
 It was then when I threw caution to the wind and allowed my heart to hope…

 "Hello?
 Are you okay?"
 Your voice snapped me back to reality.
 You were trying not to laugh because I had spaced out again.